smandekar1/blog/_posts/2018-12-15-Django-Recently-Viewed-Products.markdown

 He also encourages with this counsel:  "Accept the cross and you will find peace even in the middle of turmoil."

-{% highlight ruby %}

-Heavenly Father, suffering may do awesome things -- but your know I cringe at suffering.
+⋅⋅⋅*Heavenly Father, suffering may do awesome things -- but your know I cringe at suffering.
 Help me to respond with courage.
-Empower me to accept change as an opportunity to grow.
+Empower me to accept change as an opportunity to grow.*⋅⋅⋅

-{% endhighlight %}

 My suffering was good for me, for it taught me to pay attention to your decrees.
 Your instructions are more valuable to me that millions in gold and silver.
 Psalm 119:71-72, NLT